RemoteSensingTools/vSmartMOM.jl/docs/src/pages/vSmartMOM/InputParametersGuide.md

 ## **absorption** group (optional)

 **molecules**: Which molecules should be used for absorption calculations in each band.
 Should be a list of lists of molecule names (outer list over number of bands, inner list to hold molecules).
-Use `RadiativeTransfer.Absorption.show_molecules()` to see a list of valid molecules.
+Use `vSmartMOM.Absorption.show_molecules()` to see a list of valid molecules.

 **vmr**: A dictionary of volume-mixing ratios that match every individual molecule listed in **molecules** to a vmr.
 A vmr can be either a single number, or an array to interpolate from TOA to BOA, according to the number of layers specified by the p/T grids.